Aishainuwa600dataanalyst/merl-mch-dashboard/README.md

 **A facility-level monitoring dashboard that turns routine monthly health reports into a ranked supervision visit list.**

-Built with PostgreSQL, Tableau and Excel by **Aisha O. Inuwa**, Healthcare & Program Data Analyst, Abuja, Nigeria.
+Built with PostgreSQL, Tableau and Excel by **Aisha O. Inuwa**, Healthcare Data Analyst, Abuja, Nigeria.

 > **Please read this first.** Every number in this project is **simulated**.
 The dataset was
 > constructed to mirror the structure of routine monthly reporting for 12 health facilities in